Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention: Experiments

 \subsection{Language Modeling}

-In this section, we conduct our experiments by training a 340M-NaLaFormer from scratch and test the language modeling perplexity and zero-shot performance of commonsense reasoning tasks.

-\textbf{Settings.} We train our model from scratch with parameter sizes of 340M on 15B tokens with a batch size of 0.5M tokens and test it on common-sense reasoning tasks.
-Our method is integrated in DeltaNet \cite{deltanet} and Gated DeltaNet \cite{gateddeltanet} by replacing $\operatorname{SiLU}(\cdot)$ function with our NaLaFormer.
+\textbf{Settings.} We train our model from scratch with parameter sizes of 340M and test it on common-sense reasoning tasks.
+Our method is integrated in DeltaNet \citep{deltanet} and Gated DeltaNet \citep{gateddeltanet} by replacing $\operatorname{SiLU}(\cdot)$ function with query norm-aware feature map.

-\textbf{Results.} As shown in Table \ref{tab:nlp}, baselines such as deltanet \cite{deltanet} and gated deltanet \cite{gateddeltanet} demosntrate a consistent performance gain across various language reasoning tasks.
-By equipping with the proposed kernel functions, our model consistently outperform deltanet and gated deltanet.
+\textbf{Results.} As shown in Tab.~\ref{tab:nlp}, baselines such as Deltanet \citep{deltanet} and Gated DeltaNet \citep{gateddeltanet} demosntrate a consistent performance gain across various language reasoning tasks.
+By equipping with the proposed kernel functions, our model consistently outperform DeltaNet and Gated DeltaNet.